bsmth/content/files/en-us/web/svg/reference/attribute/repeatdur/index.md

 ---
-title: repeatDur
+title: SVG repeatDur attribute
+short-title: repeatDur
 slug: Web/SVG/Reference/Attribute/repeatDur
 page-type: svg-attribute
 spec-urls: https://svgwg.org/specs/animations/#RepeatDurAttribute
 sidebar: svgref
 ---

-The **`repeatDur`** attribute specifies the total duration for repeating an animation.
+The SVG **`repeatDur`** attribute specifies the total duration for repeating an animation.

 You can use this attribute with the following SVG elements: